 4.1.25.
-Lpro: spatial broadening model
+Lpro: spatial broadening model¶

 This multiplicative model broadens an arbitrary additive component with an arbitrarily shaped spatial profile, in the case of dispersive spectrometers such as the RGS of XMM-Newton.
-In many instances, the effects of a spatially extended source can be approximated by making use of the fact that for small off-axis angles \theta the expression {\mathrm d}\lambda / {\mathrm d}\theta is almost independent of wavelength \lambda.
-This holds for example for the RGS of XMM-Newton (for which {\mathrm d}\lambda / {\mathrm d}\theta = 0.138 /
+In many instances, the effects of a spatially extended source can be approximated by making use of the fact that for small off-axis angles the expression is almost independent of wavelength .
+This holds for example for the RGS of XMM-Newton (for which Å/arcmin, with the spectral order).

-{\mathrm d}\theta.
-Assume that the spatial profile I(\theta) is only non-zero within a given angular range (i.e. the source has a finite extent).
-Then we can transform I(\Delta\lambda) into a probability distribution f(x) with f=0 for very small or large values of x (here and further we put x=\Delta\lambda).
+We can utilize this for a grating spectrum as follows.
+Make an image of your source projected onto the dispersion axis, as a function of the off-axis angle .
+From the properties of your instrument, this can be transformed into an intensity as function of wavelength using .
+Assume that the spatial profile is only non-zero within a given angular range (i.e. the source has a finite extent).
+Then we can transform into a probability distribution with for very small or large values of (here and further we put ).
 The auxilliary task rgsvprof (see Rgsvprof) is able to create an input file for the lpro component from a MOS1 image.

 and furthermore